lookthis664/Osint-tools-colibris/README.md

 !!UPDATE OF THE 03/09/2023!!
 A new version is ready.
 This new feature will allow you to find out if an email address has been leaked on pastebin (a pastebin dump).
+Tomorrow you'll be able to enjoy it to the full

 If you have any questions or special requests, please send a message to the following discord number: 923974093915717632